Jeba-Jebarsan/Scriptot/README.md

 ## FAQ

-For answers to common questions, issues, and to see a list of recommended models, visit our [FAQ Page](FAQ.md).
+For answers to common questions and issues, visit our [FAQ Page](FAQ.md).